I am a cultural anthropologist

 who studies and teaches about gender-based violence.

 As a social scientist who researches gender-based violence and who has worked in the movement to end violence against women for over fifteen years, I am committed to creating cultural change so that we one day can live in a world free from all forms of sexual violence, intimate partner violence, and stalking.
 I am an anthropologist, an educator, and an advocate.

 As an anthropologist, I study sexual violence and rape culture in the United States.
 In May 2014, I earned my PhD from the Department of Anthropology at American University.
 What does it mean to be an anthropologist?
 Quite simply, anthropology is the study of culture and people.
 I specialize in issues of gender inequality; more specifically, I study rape culture in the United States.
 Previously, I conducted research on how women and girls are psychologically and physically impacted by sexual violence.
-In the future, I plan to design research programs that study the motivations and rationales of perpetrators of sexual violence.
+In the future, I hope to study the motivations and rationales of perpetrators of sexual violence.
 This is because the only way that we can develop successful violence prevention programs is if we first understand why some men decide to commit acts of violence.
 I am inspired by the work of organizations such as Men Can Stop Rape and Pro Mundo.
 These organizations provide valuable educational programs to help men and boys critically think about how they can use their privilege and strength to help other people, rather than to harm other people.
 Currently, I work as the Director of Campus Iniatives for the Indiana Coalition to End Sexual Assault (ICESA).
 I created ICESA's statewide Campus Consortium and I manage all aspects of this federally-funded program.
 Please visit our Campus Consortium website to learn more about the work I do with my amazing colleagues across the state of Indiana.
 Previously, I served as the Statewide Sexual Assault Education and Prevention Specialist for Indiana University.